Can carbon fiber solve the oil crisis?

 As it stands now, carbon fiber could solve the oil crisis.
 It's lightweight, durable and safe.
 But it's also expensive and difficult to recycle.
 For now, it looks like carbon fiber is just going to be one of many solutions to the oil crisis.
 When combined with efficient engines, other, cheaper materials and a change in driving habits, carbon fiber is just one piece of the energy puzzle.

-To learn more about carbon fiber and cars that incorporate carbon fiber, look over the links below.
+To learn more about carbon fiber and cars that incorporate carbon fiber, look over the links on the next page.

 Related HowStuffWorks Articles